git-ahi/new-portfolio/README.md

 ## Setup/Installation Requirements

-- You need a good perfoming computer/laptop
+- You need a good perfoming computer/laptop: Core i3 or equivalent with high resolution display
 - Clone from Github
 - Launch index.html file
 - All done!